wlycdgrfromflatiron/wly_big_budget/spec.md

     -PrefabItem has_many...
         Carts through CartItems,
         Tags through PrefabItemTags
+    -Cart has_many PrefabItems through CartItems
+    -CartStore has_many Tags through CartStoreTags
+    -CartItem has_many Tags through CartItemTags'

 - [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+    -CartItems join PrefabItems and Carts and have user submittable attributes of price (dollars) and a note and zero to many tags
+    -CartStores join PrefabStores and Carts and have a user submittable note attribute and zero to many tags

 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+    Tag: name presence, User-scoped name uniqueness
+    PrefabStore: name presence, User-scoped name uniqueness
+    Prefabitem: name presence, User-scoped name uniqueness

 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)